COVID-19 Travel Restrictions in Fiji

-Update: As of 27/03/2020, Fiji’s international airports are closed.
+Fiji’s international airports are closed.
 Overseas visitors will not be able to fly to Fiji in the near future.
 We will update this article when the situation changes.

 Arriving in Fiji via Cruise Ship

-As of 16/03/2020, cruise ships have a temporary ban from berthing anywhere in Fiji.
+Cruise ships have a temporary ban from berthing anywhere in Fiji.
 If Fiji is on your cruise ship itinerary, contact your cruise liner to get the latest update.